nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ### Adding new pages

 1. Create new page content including the layout, title and copy.
-2. Update `/locale/en/site.json` to provide page link attributes.
-3. Update the relevant `/layout` to add a link to the new page.
+2. Update the relevant `/layout` to add a link to the new page.

 #### Create the page content

-Create a new markdown file in `/local/en`.
+Create a new markdown file in `/pages/en`.
 As specified in the [README.md](./README.md#layout), initial development happens in English.

 At the top of the markdown file, set a page the title and layout.